jeshocarmel/jeshocarmel.github.io/_posts/2020-06-02-review_of_books_2.markdown

 ![deep work](/assets/images/7breakthrough.png){:height="30%" width="25%"}

   - A book written by a businessman / ambassador of God in earth who is also my mentor.
 It's his first book.
-  - The book draws out a plan for a nominal christian to cultivate habits in order to become an effective one.
+  - The book draws out a plan for a nominal christian to cultivate habits to become an effective one.
   - The topic of eternity is discussed extensively with simple examples which helped me visualize how it's all going to turn out in the end.
   - I incorporated a few habits from this book.
-  - The book could've been trimmed.
+  - Albeit, The book could've been trimmed.

 <div class="rating" data-rating="3">
 My Rating: